Control plane and nodepool versions and releases

 Minor release support

-A given version is supported approximately 14 months following its release.
+A given version is supported for approximately 14 months after its release.

 Patch release support

-Exoscale supports the latest patch release (ex 1.22.X).
+Exoscale supports the latest patch release (1.30.X).
 If your cluster is facing any issue Exoscale support may request to upgrade to the latest supported version.

 Upgrade path